Is it possible to max all Persona 5 Royal confidants without a New-Game run? Yes, it is!

 10. Praying at Meiji Shrine

 Here’s one location you might want to consider unlocking early.
 It takes up an afternoon but a full donation at Meiji Shrine gives up to 3 points (quavers) gain for any confidant.
 Technically, very useful when a confidant is not available on a particular day.

 I’ve mentioned this above.
 When you’re invited to one, DON’T MISS IT.
 Typically, you get a range of benefits.

 Palaces typically require at least two days to clear.
 Don’t spend more time than necessary with them.
 Strategize your combat and recovery.
 Bring enough recovery items, equip auto SP recovery accessories, etc.

 When a party member is running low on SP, swap them into the background.
 Futaba’s SubRecovery ability will slowly, SLOWLY, refill their SP.

 Mementos is a different business.
 As much as possible, try not to enter Mementos when you have 1-2 targets.
 Ideally, wait for 3 or more.

 Now, I know this isn’t always possible.
-When you linger too long, the Reaper appears too.
+When you linger too long in Mementos, the Reaper appears too.
 Do note, though, that you can temporarily flee from the Reaper.
-By escaping combat and immediately heading to another level.
+You can do so by escaping combat and immediately heading to another level.